avinashcodelabs/react-book/index.md

 - The arrow function doesn't define its own execution context, i.e. **this**.
 - No matter how or where being executed, **this** value inside of an arrow function always equals **this** value from the outer function.
 In other words, the arrow function resolves this lexically (statically or physically).
+- Since it has no, its own **this**, we can use it as constructor functions.
+- Since it has no, its own **this**, we can't use `arguments` inside it.
+- They don't have their own prototype.

 ex,